11 Reasons To Watch “Farscape”, Twenty Years+ Later

 9. Farscape Still Has Vibrant Fan Communities

-It’s usually the mark of a great franchise, when 20 years after its release, fans still talk about it.
+It’s usually the mark of a great franchise when, 20+ years after its release, fans still talk about it.

 And indeed, Farscape still has an active community on Reddit, a popular Facebook group, and convention appearances by the creators and cast members.